Skip to content

 Implicit triggers

 This allows for greater flexibility in the automation process, ensuring that the relevant automation rules are evaluated and triggered when necessary.
-The execution model ensures that the automation process is streamlined, efficient, and effective.
+The execution model ensures the automation process is streamlined, efficient, and effective.

 Explicit triggers